iwankoTG/udacity/p05_CarND-Extended-Kalman-Filter/writeup_Extended_Karman_Filter.md

-# **Extended Karman Filter**
+# **Extended Kalman Filter**

 ## Writeup

 ### Even though lessons were very helpful and well explained, I could not feel I could understand the Kalman Filter properly.
-Through this project I reviewed the contents, the equations and the codes in the practice section and tried to grasp the essense of the Extended Kalman Filter.
+Through this project, I reviewed the contents, the equations and the codes provided in the practice section and tried to grasp the essense of the Extended Kalman Filter.

 ---

-**Extended Karman Filter Project**
+**Extended Kalman Filter Project**

 The goals / steps of this project are the following:
 * Complete the codes provided in the src directory, and make sure it compiles properly